pascalito007/ynov-resources/2023/m2/docker/udagram/Project_Instructions/Part_II_Containerization.md

 It's not a hard requirement to use the exact same Dockerfile above.
 Feel free to use other base images or optimize the commands.

-### Dockerfile for the Frontend Application
+### Frontend Application

-Please make use of `pasciano007/udagram-frontend`
+Please make use of `pasciano007/udagram-frontend`.
+Pull it and put it in your private registry

 ### How would containers discover each other and communicate?